Kuuuube/Circular_Area/wiki/FAQ.md

 ### 2. Does it really make my area circular?

 Yes.
-Circular Area transforms your area into one of two area shapes depending on the mapping type:
+Circular Area transforms your tablet area into either an ellipse or a half-face superellipse depending on the mapping type.
+See below:

 ![](https://raw.githubusercontent.com/Kuuuube/Circular_Area/main/wiki/images/area_visualizations/ellipse_transformation_examples.png)